olga12401/DuckDB/README.md

 ```
 This will create a new table my_table in DuckDB and load the data from the Parquet file into it.

-'To check' how many tables exist in your DuckDB database, you can query the information_schema.tables system table, which stores metadata about tables.
+To check how many tables exist in your DuckDB database, you can query the information_schema.tables system table, which stores metadata about tables.

 ```
 SELECT table_name FROM information_schema.tables WHERE table_schema = 'main';